 Nightlife – It wouldn’t be much of a list if we didn’t start with the nightlife.
 Let’s face it, although many of us might not like to admit it, the standard of the nightlife in a city will play a big role in whether or not we will enjoy our time there.
 Edinburgh is renowned for arguably the best nightlife in Scotland, and is a common destination for people across the UK who want a fun weekend away.
 Regardless of what you’re into, Edinburgh has something for you – whether you want to enjoy a classy cocktail on George Street, or you’re keen to get stuck into something a bit heavier at one of the various music venue scattered across the city, you’ll find something for everyone at affordable prices.

 Accommodation – We’ve already published a blog post that discusses some of the most expensive areas to buy a house in Edinburgh, but even if your budget is limited there is plenty on offer for you to choose from.
 For example, many of the surrounding areas around Edinburgh are very affordable, and you can stay in a property in Slateford or Haymarket for similar prices to what you’ll see in Fife.
+There are some great estate and Letting agents that can help out.
 It is cheap to commute into the city centre from these areas, and the Lothian bus service around the city is very reliable and frequent.

 Security – Like most cities within the UK, Edinburgh is a very safe place to live.
 The council takes security measures very seriously, especially around events like the Hogmanay street party, where hundreds of people gather on Prince’s Street to watch live music and fireworks.
 Edinburgh also has a very low crime rate, and there are always police patrolling if there is ever a need for their assistance.